NataliyaZhuravleva/ToDoShka/ReadMe.md

 1. _Navigate to my [ToDoShka repo](https://github.com/NataliyaZhuravleva/ToDoShka) at https://github.com/NataliyaZhuravleva/ToDoShka_ to view the project files and commits.
 2. _Click on the green button labeled `Code`_ to copy repository URL.
 3. _Clone the repository to your local machine_ by opening your machine terminal and using the command `git clone https://github.com/NataliyaZhuravleva/ToDoShka`.
+4. _Create API Key (see instruction below)_
+5. _Place your token in an .env file at the top level of your directory.
+Name your API key variable API_KEY in .env.
+Keep spelling and capitalization identical.(e.g. API_KEY=[your API Key])_
+6. Include .env in .gitignore file.

+### <span style="color:#0ec2b8" id="API">Creating API Key</span>

+1. _To use this application, you will need to make an account and get an API key.
+The "Free Plan" allows for 5000 API calls per day, 10 requests per second.
+Note, you can use that API for Non-commercial goals only!_
+2. _Visit the [OpenTripMap site](https://opentripmap.io/register) to register and get your API Key._

 ### <span style="color:#0ec2b8" id="running">Running Application</span>